Welcome to our page for churchwardens.

 Vacancies and Clergy Appointments

-In this short video Gill Lovell, Parish Development Adviser for Buckingham, explains the process and practicalities of managing a vacancy
+In this short video Gill Lovell, former Parish Development Adviser for Buckingham, explains the process and practicalities of managing a vacancy

 Flourishing Together in Church Leadership